Personal Income Tax -> Tax Rates -> How is Income Tax Calculated in Canada?

 Canadian federal income tax is calculated separately from provincial/territorial income tax.
 However, both are calculated on the same tax return, except for Quebec.

-Federally, there are 5 tax brackets in 2016 (4 in 2015).
+Federally, there are 5 tax brackets, since 2016.
 Each province has multiple tax brackets.
-The federal and provincial/territorial income tax rates are combined in our tax rate tables so that taxpayers can see the total tax rate being paid, including any provincial surtaxes.
+The federal and provincial/territorial income tax rates are combined in our tax rate tables so that taxpayers can see the total tax rate being paid, including any provincial surtaxes where applicable.

 The tax rates increase as taxable income increases.
 Everyone pays the lowest tax rate for the amount of their taxable income within the lowest tax bracket.
 Taxable income in excess of this is taxed at the next higher rate.